benglynn/tspress/README.md

 *Much more on customisation TODO...*

-## Press is a work in progress
+## More transformations in the pipeline

-More pipeables and reducers are on the way, please see [issues][] for more.
+It's early days, more pipeables and reducers are on the way, please see [issues][] for details.

 ## Developing Press
 ```bash